msyamkumar/vision-panorama/README.md

-# vision_panaroma
+# vision-panorama
-Objective: To generate panaroma by mosaic stitching of different images
+Objective: To generate panorama by mosaic stitching of different images